CelliesProjects/OpenStreetMap-esp32/README.md

 You can switch provider and tile format at runtime, or set up a different default tile provider if you want.
 This library can do it all and is very easy to configure and use.

+### TLS validation note

+This project currently uses `setInsecure()` for `WiFiClientSecure` connections, which disables certificate validation.

+- Risk: Without TLS validation, responses could in theory be intercepted or altered.
+This matters most if requests carry secrets (e.g. API keys).

+- Practical impact: Standard OpenStreetMap tile servers do not require API keys or credentials.
+In this case, the main risk is limited to someone tampering with map images.

+- Benefit: Simplifies setup and supports multiple tile providers without needing to manage CA certificates.

 ## How to use

 This library is **PlatformIO only** due to use of modern C++ features.
 The Arduino IDE is **not** supported.